 Doctor of Nursing Practice

-A completed application form and payment of the application fee submitted onor prior to the application date.
+- A completed university graduate application form and payment of the application fee submitted on or prior to the application date.

 - Receipt of official transcripts from each degree-granting college and university previously attended.